The Non-Negotiable: CPA License

 Resume Tips

-- β Include speaking/writing if you've published on SOC 2 topics
+- Include speaking or writing if you have published on SOC 2 topics.

 Interview Preparation

-- β Practice explaining SOC 2 vs ISO vs HITRUST differences
+- Practice explaining SOC 2 vs ISO 27001 vs HITRUST differences.

-- β Show cloud knowledge: Discuss AWS IAM, Azure AD, GCP policies
+- Show cloud knowledge by discussing AWS IAM, Azure AD, GCP policies, and shared responsibility.

-- β Ask intelligent questions about firm's tech stack and culture
+- Ask intelligent questions about the firm's tech stack, engagement volume, and culture.

 Networking Tip

-Join the ISACA and AICPA local chapters.
-Attend monthly meetings, volunteer for committees.
-40% of SOC 2 jobs are filled through referrals, not job boards.
+Join ISACA and AICPA local chapters.
+Attend monthly meetings and volunteer for committees.
+A large share of SOC 2 roles are filled through referrals rather than job boards.

 Entry Points by Background